TannerParks/Movie-Rental-Service-Web-App/README.md

 - Movie-Genre Relationship: The Genres_Movies table acts as a junction table, linking movies and genres within the rental service.
 Database managers can manage the association between movies and genres using movieID (linked to Movies table) and genreID (linked to Genres table).
 This feature enables efficient categorization and searchability of movies based on genres. <br><br>

-NOTE: The server was shutdown at the end of the term so I'm including screenshots of each page.

 ![Movies landing page](UI_Captures/Movies.PNG)